warthan07/Nemaktis/doc/source/high_level/tutorial.rst

         director_field=nfield, ne=1.5, no=1.7, nhost=1.55)

-Note that you can also specify refractive indices with a string expression depending on the wavelength variable "lambda", in case you want to take into account the dispersivity of the materials of your sample.
+Note that you can also specify refractive indices with a string expression depending on the wavelength variable "lambda" (in µm), in case you want to take into account the dispersivity of the materials of your sample.

 We also want to add a glass plate above the sample and additional space for the host fluid between the droplet and the glass plate: